A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: TACS--GNN--ODMN Framework

-Following the convolutional layers, a global mean pooling operation aggregates node-level embeddings into a fixed-size graph-level feature.
-This pooled representation is then passed through a regression head consisting of a fully connected layer followed by a Softplus activation function, which ensures smooth nonnegative outputs corresponding to the \(2^{N+1} - 2\) angular parameters of the material network.
-The complete architecture is summarized in Table~\ref{tab:gnn_architecture}.
+After graph convolution, a global mean pooling operation aggregates node-level embeddings into a graph-level representation.
+This representation is passed through a regression head consisting of a fully connected layer and a Softplus activation, producing the \(2^{N+1} - 2\) nonnegative angular parameters of the material network.
+The overall architecture is summarized in Table~\ref{tab:gnn_architecture}.